 Background to Root Canals

 Root canals don’t just happen.
-By in large, a neglected cavity will abscess over time and turn into a more serious problem.
+A neglected cavity will abscess over time and turn into a more serious problem.
 An abscessed tooth may become very painful, necessitating a root canal procedure.
 A root canal removes bacteria and infected pulp with an inert material.
 In most cases, a root canal treatment lasts a lifetime and is of great benefit to the patient.
 It’s possible that an infected tooth left untreated for an extended period of time will be lost.
 If you have a severe toothache, contact a trusted endodontist.
 If you don’t have one in mind, your general dentist will have some preferred contacts.

 Focus on Quality Oral Hygiene

 Brushing and flossing daily is your greatest weapon against a potentially infected tooth.
 Brush twice a day and floss at least once per day.
 What kind of toothbrush should you use?
 According to studies done by consumer reports and others, an electric toothbrush doesn’t carry a significant advantage over manual.
 What is important is that you use a well-performing tooth brush, brush for two minutes twice a day, and apply the correct amount of pressure to the teeth.
 Too much pressure can wear down enamel and weaken teeth.

 There are many different sites suggesting herbal/holistic treatment will prevent and even remove infection from infected pulp.
 We suggest you improve your diet to reduce cavities, since a root canal is really caused by an abscessed tooth.

 - Sugary drinks and foods.
 We know it’s difficult, but any dentist (or doctor) will recommend reducing your sugar intake.
 Sugar has a nasty habit of sticking to your teeth and, resulting in plaque that can lead to gingivitis and cavities.
 If you do eat a lot sugary foods, brush thoroughly, especially before bed.